K-Nesbitt/Instagram_NLP/README.md

 The lowest number of followers was 169 and the highest was 2161 (a local musician).

 The average number of likes is 31.
-The most likes was 402.
-(Again from the musician)

 ![hist3](https://github.com/K-Nesbitt/Instagram_likes_nlp/blob/master/images/number_of_likes.png)

+The most number of likes was 402, again from the local musician.
+The caption read:

+*"Last day in Iceland.
+It’s been an amazing 11 days.
+Got to meet and work with some amazing people, work with an amazing company/brand, and got to play model while being on some epic adventures.
+I will never forget this trip and I’m looking forward to the next.
+Iceland, it’s been REAL, real!
+Shoutout to @jamesharnoisphoto and @hownottotravellikeabasicbitch for extending their stay with me and for these bad ass and mostly basic shots. 😂😂
+ #iceland #niceland #LITlit #workaction #reykjavik #reiadventures #reishoot #bluelagoon #mountains #inclusivity #beach #hiking #whyhike #optoutside #adventures #travel #europe"*

 ## Results
 Using sklearn's Tdidf text vectorizer I found the most popular names (term frequency of at least 2%) to be: